pvmtriet232/k8s-in-action/c7/README.md

 When you add a volume to a pod, you must specify the volume type.
 A wide range of volume types is available.
 Here are some of the supported volume types:
 - emptyDir : A simple directory that allows the pod to store data for the duration of its life cycle.
 The directory is created just before the pod starts and is initially empty - hence the name.
 - gitRepo : which is now deprecated, is initialized by cloning a Git repository.
 It's is recommended to use and emptyDir volume and init it using and init conatiner.
--hostPath : Used for mounting files from the worker node's filesystem into pod.
+- hostPath : Used for mounting files from the worker node's filesystem into pod.